TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 " Improving Terrain Loading Performance in FSX"

-TIP 8 - Avsim's TileProxy Forum has more tips, recent TileProxy discussions, and more:
+TIP 8 - Avsim's TileProxy Forum (now offline, see news above) has many, many more tips, recent TileProxy discussions, and more:

 TIP 9 - Read The Manual!